 SD/MC enforces two types of lockout rules.
-The California Code of Regulations prohibits some specialty mental health services from being provided to a beneficiary on the same day.
-SD/MC will deny a service line when the California Code of Regulations prohibits that service from being provided to a beneficiary on the same day as a service approved in history.
+The California Code of Regulations prohibits some specialty mental health services from being provided to a beneficiary on the same day or states that those outpatient services are part of the bundled residential or 24-hour service.
+SD/MC will deny a service line when the California Code of Regulations prohibits that service from being provided to a beneficiary on the same day or when the regulations include a service as part a bundled service.
 The Centers for Medicare and Medicaid Services (CMS) also requires states to implement the National Correct Coding Initiative (NCCI).
-NCCI identifies procedure codes that should not be billed on the same day for the same beneficiary unless certain conditions are met.
-SD/MC will also deny a claim for a service when NCCI prohibits that service from being provided to a beneficiary on the same day as a service approved in history unless certain conditions are met.
+NCCI identifies procedure codes that should not be billed on the same day for the same beneficiary unless certain conditions are met.6 SD/MC will also deny a claim for a service when NCCI prohibits that service from being provided to a beneficiary on the same day as a service approved in history unless certain conditions are met.

 The Service Table identifies the combinations of procedure codes that cannot be billed for the same beneficiary on the same day.
-Excel column C, labeled "Code", lists each outpatient procedure code.
-Column J, labeled "Outpatient Lockout Codes," lists all procedure codes that are locked out for the procedure code in Column C when provided to the same beneficiary on the same day.
-Column K, labeled "Outpatient Overridable Lockouts with Appropriate Modifiers" identifies those codes that can be billed with the code listed in Column C under extraordinary circumstances.
+Column A, labeled "Code", lists each outpatient procedure code.
+Column J, labeled "Outpatient Lockout Codes," lists all procedure codes that are locked out for the procedure code in Column A when provided to the same beneficiary on the same day.
+Column K, labeled "Outpatient Overridable Lockouts with Appropriate Modifiers" identifies those codes that can be billed with the code listed in Column A under extraordinary circumstances.

-The combination of the Code in Column C and each lockout code in Columns K or L represents a lockout situation when both are provided to the same beneficiary by the same provider on the same day.
+The combination of the Code in Column A and each lockout code in Columns J or K represents a lockout situation when both are provided to the same beneficiary by the same provider on the same day.
 SD/MC will deny a claim for a service if it produces a lockout situation, when combined with a service approved in history, unless one of the codes is a target code with an over-riding modifier.
-Target codes are listed in Column L.
+Target codes are listed in Column K.